The mgmt translator for puppet catalogs was truly created from the bottom

 Read on to learn how this insight allows us

-to translate the complete set of relationships for mgmt
+to translate the complete set of relationships for mgmt.

 Holding on to the edge

-To model class containment and dependencies in mgmt
+To model class containment and dependencies in mgmt, we already had an idea

 floating around.
 We actually came up with it